thatcherphan/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+Relational databases is a set of tables that data can be accesses from or be edit (add, remove, update, insert).
+Meanwhile SQL (Structured Query Language) is a proramming language that can be use to work with the relational databases.

 - [ ] Why do tables need a `primary key`?
+Tables need a primary key(id) so that it can uniquely identify rows in a certain table.

 - [ ] What is the name given to a table column that references the primary key on another table.
+A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+We need a bridge table to connect the relationships between two tables by their ids using foreign key.
+In this project it is the `project_resources` table.

 ## Minimum Viable Product